 - successfully representing a local authority with no five year supply in defending a s.78 housing appeal at a week-long inquiry

-- successfully defending a refusal of permission for 325 homes
+- successfully defending a refusal of permission for 325 homes at inquiry

 - successfully representing a Council at a two week wind farm inquiry